Give a little, get a lot

 Reflect, Serve, and Learn fair

-Wednesday, September 27, 2017 11 a.m. – 2 p.m. in Fox Hall: Students will connect with our community partners!
-We encourage our students to THINKOUTSIDE with real-world volunteer opportunities that can strengthen their resumes and prepare them for their future.
-In addition, all students are required to complete at least 40 hours of community service.
+Each fall, students connect with our community partners to THINKOUTSIDE with real-world volunteer opportunities that strengthen their resumes and prepare them for their future.
+All students are required to complete at least 40 hours of community service.

 Calls for Participation